DylanYu/android-lab/README.md

 1. Under concurrent environment, default service consumes more power than intent service.
 2. Under concurrent environment, when dealing with a small amount of workload, default service requires less time to accomplish its job.
 3. Under concurrent environment, when dealing with a large amount of workload, intent service requires less time to accomplish its job for the reason of less conflicts and competitions.
-4. As the difference in used time is not significant between default and intent service, and services always run on background so running time is not concerned too much, developers should use intent service rather than default service.
+4. As the difference in timing is not significant between default and intent service, and services always run on background so running time is not concerned too much, developers should use intent service rather than default service.

 ##Experiments to show the inappropriately programmed broadcast receivers